nrdxp/nrd.sh/content/blog/axiosophism.md

 <div style="text-align: center; font-style: italic;">

-imagine the four red dots representing the four pinnacles of our 2-d chart
+imagine the four red dots on the rim representing the four pinnacles of our 2-d chart

+the traditional one or two dimensional political models barely scratch the surface

-our z-axis moves downward toward a fifth dot: Truth
+our z-axis moves downward from the rim, approaching a fifth dot: Truth

   <img src="/prism.gif" alt="Axiosophic Prism Spins like a vortex" style="display: inline-block;">
 </div>